Links to site contents...

 passport application pack from most main post offices or order one on the

-UK Identity & Passport Service's website (opens new window).
+HM Passport Office's website (opens new window).

 You can also apply online on their website for your passport, which we

 recommend you do immediately after you have applied for your Deed Poll.

 It takes a few days for the passport office to post your completed passport